 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.

-- Kyle Gonzalez is an integrative health and wellness professional and currently serves as the head of content at a human performance company Momentous.
-He is also the founder of The Vitality System, a platform to help people take control of their health and wellness.
+Kyle Gonzalez is an integrative health and wellness professional and currently serves as the head of content at a human performance company Momentous.
+He also founded The Vitality System, a platform to help people take control of their health and wellness.

 Andrew Schillaci is a personal trainer at downtown Manhattan’s Casa Cipriani and a boxing instructor at Equinox in New York City.

 Jordan Rowe is a certified personal trainer and founder of NOEX Fitness in Richmond, Virginia.